kent-map/kent/19c/19c-vaughan-stannard.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/23/John_Strange_Winter_0001.jpg" attribution="Barrauds Ltd., London, (1892-1904) Reference:Michael Pritchard (1994) A Directory of London Photographers 1841-1908, Public domain, via Wikimedia Commons">
 <param data-map primary center="Q865021" zoom="10">

 Like [Edith Katherine Spicer Jay]( /19c/19c-spicer-jay-biography/), Stannard wrote tales of cavalry life under a male pseudonym.
-Her publisher had advised her that if her collection of stories about cavalry life was known to be the work of a woman, it would 'prejudice its success'.[^ref1]  However, when she was invited to a fish dinner in Greenwich by the editor of the _Cornhill Magazine_, she declined on the grounds that as 'J.S.Winter' was of the sex requiring chaperones, she must decline the invitation'.[^ref2]
+Her publisher had advised her that if her collection of stories about cavalry life was known to be the work of a woman, it would 'prejudice its success'.[^ref1]  However, when she was invited to a fish dinner in Greenwich by the editor of the _Cornhill Magazine_, she revealed her gender by saying that as 'J.S.Winter' was of the sex requiring chaperones, she must decline the invitation'.[^ref2]
 <param ve-image url="https://stor.artstor.org/stor/d81bfebe-fff3-4d22-bbbf-580b351260ea" label="Army Society" by John Strange Winter attribution="Augustine House Library, Canterbury Christ Church University">

 After the success of her first novel, Henrietta continued to write military tales, including the popular novel _Bootles Baby_ (1885) which sold two million copies within the first ten years of its publication and was adapted for stage.
 It was at around this time that she attracted the admiration of the writer and art critic, John Ruskin.
 Henrietta had written to Ruskin thanking him for a lecture which he had given which had inspired a 'thoroughness' in her writing.
 (She had rewritten _Bootles Baby_ nine times before she was satisfied with it).[^ref3]  On reading the letter, Ruskin invited Henrietta with her husband Arthur, to visit him in [Sandgate](/placesqz/sandgate-overview) where he was staying in 1887.